geomagpy/MARTAS/README.md

 ### 3.3 Understanding Quality-of-Service (QOS)

 The Quality-of-Service (qos) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
 There are three qos levels in MQTT: (0) At most once, (1) At least once and (2) Exactly once.
 (0) sends out data without testing whether it is received or not.
 (1) sends out data and requires an aknowledgment that the data was received.
 Multiple sendings are possible.
 (2) makes sure that every data is send exactly once.
 Please refer to MQTT information pages for more details.
+The amount of messages stored is limited, with an upper limit defined by the brokers memory.
+When using a mosquitto broker the default limit of stored messages is 100.
+In order to change that modify the **max\_queued\_messages** count in mosquitto config.

 ### 3.4 Sensors requiring initialization